ianthenerd/hubzilla-docker/README.md

 # Hubzilla Docker image

-This is the packaging of [hubzilla](https://framagit.org/hubzilla/core) as a [docker image](https://hub.docker.com/r/sebt3/hubzilla) based on php:8.0-fpm-alpine in a multi-arch (amd64, arm, arm64) format.
+This is the packaging of [hubzilla](https://framagit.org/hubzilla/core) as a [docker image](https://hub.docker.com/r/sebt3/hubzilla) based on php:8.1-fpm-alpine for amd64.

 ## Supported environnement variables: